Does Cannabis Boost or Suppress Your Immune System?

 It is becoming increasingly clear that both endocannabinoids (in the body) and cannabinoids (in the plant) have the potential to interact with immune system functioning.
 The evolution of the immune system is arguably one of the cleverest aspects of human physiology, but it can bring our demise with autoimmune disease or catastrophic reactions, such as anaphylactic shock.
 Cannabis modulates the immune system, but is that in the right direction?

 Rheumatoid arthritis, multiple sclerosis, Lupus, PANDAS, and Hashimoto’s thyroiditis are just a few examples of disease state resulting from an immune system gone awry.
-Cannabis successfully treats some of the symptoms of these conditions, namely inflammation, so it becomes very important that the therapeutic use of cannabinoids modulate immune functioning in the right direction.
+Cannabis successfully treats some of the symptoms of these conditions.
+This namely includes inflammation.
+Therefore, it becomes very important that the therapeutic use of cannabinoids modulate immune functioning in the right direction.
 You don’t want cannabis to suppress the immune system if you’re using immunotherapy to fight cancer, and you don’t want it to activate and make an autoimmune condition worse.

 Cannabis and the Body’s Receptors